Prayer for Family: Protection, Unity & Blessing

 Praying for Marriage Unity

-“God of covenant, You designed marriage to reflect Christ and the church.
-We confess our marriage hasn’t always honored that calling.
 Forgive our selfishness, harsh words, and withholding love.
-Heal wounds we’ve inflicted on each other.
-Break down walls of resentment and rebuild bridges of understanding.
-Help us resolve conflict with grace and humility.
+Heal wounds we’ve inflicted on each other and help us resolve conflict with grace and humility.
 Restore passion where there’s been apathy, rebuild trust where there’s been betrayal.
-Protect our marriage from cultural pressures, pornography, emotional affairs, and the enemy’s attacks.
-May Song of Solomon 8:7 be true: that many waters cannot quench love.
-Make our marriage a testimony of Your redemptive power.
-Amen.”
+Protect our marriage from cultural pressures and the enemy’s attacks.

 Prayers for Children at Every Stage